 Metal and Gemstone Jewelry: Learn Beginning Inlay with Jeff Fulkerson

 I was honored (and excited!) when Jeff Fulkerson sent me a copy of his new metalsmithing DVD, Beginning Inlay, for review.
-I've enjoyed Jeff's projects in Lapidary Journal Jewelry Artist magazine and his top-rated One-Hour Bracelets video, so I already knew he was a masterful instructor and I looked forward to learning something new from him.
+I've enjoyed Jeff's projects in Lapidary Journal Jewelry Artist magazine, and his top-rated One-Hour Bracelets video, so I already knew he was a masterful instructor, and I looked forward to learning something new from him: Stone inlay techniques!

 Stone inlay is an artistic, very hands-on way to create jewelry featuring the limitless colors and textures that gemstones provide.
 Typical gem-set jewelry is great, but inlay can be even better—it's much more stone, much more color, much more oomph!

 6 Fascinating Facts about Stone Inlay